mennovanslooten/underscore-observe/readme.md

 The dependency on [Underscore](http://documentcloud.github.com/underscore/) is no accident.
 It is made of pure awesome.

+IE7 support is courtesy of [Douglas Crockford's json2.js](https://github.com/douglascrockford/JSON-js).

 The [todo-list demo](http://experiments.mennovanslooten.nl/2011/observable-arrays/todo.html) concept and design is of course blatantly stolen from [Backbone](http://backbonejs.org/)'s [todo-list demo](http://backbonejs.org/examples/todos/index.html) by [Jérôme Gravel-Niquet](http://jgn.me/).
-No code from that demo was re-used, however.
+No code was re-used, however.